lanl/sobol_dfnworks/README.md

 ## Software Required
 To create underground particle transport simulation data, one will need access to the dfnWorks simulation suite, available for download [here](https://dfnworks.lanl.gov/).
+The dfnWorks data files are included in this repository.

 ## Citation
 Alexander C. Murph, Justin D. Strait, Kelly R. Moran, Jeffrey D. Hyman, Hari S. Viswanathan, & Philip H. Stauffer.
 (2023).
 Sensitivity Analysis in the Presence of Intrinsic Stochasticity for Discrete Fracture Network Simulations.  _In Review._ [Preprint.](https://arxiv.org/abs/2312.04722)